 crappie, most fish should still be in summertime patterns and suspended in deep water or over flooded structure.
 Try trolling through these areas with either jigs or minnows.

 catfish, try fishing trotlines baited with nightcrawlers or cut bait

 along mudflats, or fish deeper water tightlining with a rod and reel

 with the same baits or chicken livers, especially around the mouth of the lake.

 For Mississippi River oxbow lakes, the fluctuations of the Mississippi River is an important factor for determining how the fishing is.
 Slow rises and slow falls produce the best fishing.
 The best crappie fishing on Desoto Lake is normally at water levels between 12 - 18 feet (Helena gauge).

-For a general map go to Http://outfitters.org Click on public waters and then click on Desoto Lake under "more area lake maps".
+For a general map click on: "http://outfitters.org/fishing/lakes/desoto.pdf, and then click on public waters and then click on Desoto Lake under "more area lake maps".